KannonZenetism/zenetism-field-physics/structural-neuroscience/SN11-applied-structural-diagnostics.md

 - Whether the expression reflects the configuration or deviates from it (alignment contra distortion)
 - What conditions are producing the deviation (cost analysis)
 - What phase of the developmental arc the being occupies (developmental position)
-- What conditions would restore configurational alignment (intervention)
+- What conditions would restore configurational alignment (restorative conditions)

 SN11 provides the methodology.